opencv/opencv/doc/py_tutorials/py_core/py_basic_ops/py_basic_ops.markdown

 >>> b = img[:,:,0]
 @endcode
 Suppose, you want to make all the red pixels to zero, you need not split like this and put it equal to zero.
-You can simply use Numpy indexing, and that is more faster.
+You can simply use Numpy indexing, and that is faster.
 @code{.py}
 >>> img[:,:,2] = 0
 @endcode